coq/ceps/text/052-platform-release-cycle.md

 - in order to test Coq you are likely to need a bunch of Coq packages, and they are typically only available after the beta period is over

-Moreover the "beta period" is also seen by devs as a time frame where they can still change many things.
+Moreover the "beta period" has also been seen by devs as a time frame where they can still change many things.
 As a results users are even less happy to spend time working on a moving target.

-Finally, due to the cost of backporting breaking changes from the master branch to the release branch, this only happenes very early in the release cycle (for example only 2 such changes were backported in the beta period for 8.12, 0 for 8.13).
+Finally, due to the cost of backporting breaking changes from the master branch to the release branch, this only happens very early in the release cycle (for example only 2 such changes were backported in the beta period for 8.12, 0 for 8.13).